WonyoungCho/LINUX/docs/basic_comm.md

 ```

 ## AWK
-- To see the first column's unique items.
+- To see the first column's unique items. -F : sepator
 ```
 $ awk -F" " '!_[$1]++' filename
 ```